IceRabbit1999/IceRabbit1999/README.md

 # ''IceRabbit'' is already taken
 1. Still nothing to show for since 1999
 2. Dota2 is the best, praise the IceFrog
-3. Biggest dream: to be involved in the making of a game that will influence a generation
+3. Biggest dream: be part of the making of a game that will influence a generation

 ---
 [![iceRabbit's GitHub stats](https://github-readme-stats.vercel.app/api?username=iceRabbit1999)](https://github.com/anuraghazra/github-readme-stats)